 From there, everything else is built differently.

-When the objective is profitability, the home is analyzed as an asset.
+When the objective is profitability, housing is analyzed as an asset.
 Decisions are made coldly and with clear financial logic.

 Priority aspects in this approach: